GSAK (Geocaching Swiss Army Knife)

 Command names and mandatory parameters are validated.
 When GSAK encounters an invalid command or missing parameter the macro will abort with an error message.
 For example if you used the command DEBUG Statux=on (Notice the parameter has been incorrectly spelt as Statux instead of Status) you would get the following error message.

-You can use GSAK variables in all commands but expressions can only by used in the SET, IF, MFILTER and WHILE commands.
+You can use GSAK variables in all commands but expressions can only by used in the IF, MFILTER, UNTIL and WHILE commands.
 For example:

 LOAD File="$FileName"